Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Literature Review

 Several studies have focused on reducing the peak load on the grid. \cite{dietmannsberger2017modelling} investigated the impacts of replacing diesel buses with EBs on the power grid system for the Hamburg bus depot. \cite{jahic2019charging} implemented greedy heuristics to minimize peak load under centralized depot charging. \cite{houbbadi2019optimal} used non-linear programming-based methods for optimizing overnight charging decisions with battery aging costs for EB fleets. \cite{abdelwahed2020evaluating} formulated discrete time-based and event-based mixed-integer linear programs (MILPs) for optimizing the opportunity fast-charging schedule for a single depot. \cite{zhou2022robust} and \cite{he2023joint} imposed demand charges to compute precise charging costs while formulating mixed-integer second-order cone programming and mixed-integer non-linear programming problems, respectively.
 Demand charges indicate the electricity billing based on the total energy requirement from the grid within 15 minutes or one hour. \cite{wang2024optimal} modeled each charger separately in their charging infrastructure and scheduling problem and proposed a bi-level optimization framework. \cite{nath2024impact} integrated location and scheduling problems by proposing split and uniform charging models based on charging priority rules while considering dynamic ToU pricing and charging station power capacity.
-We extend some of their CSP models in our study.
+In our study, we extend some of their CSP models by integrating solar energy sources.